imsidharthj/cs50/project/README.md

 - Display matched diseases based on entered symptoms.
 - Option to add another diagnosis or exit the program.
 - Delete patient data after the session.
+- minimum three symptoms user have to enter for output otherwise program will reprompt the user
+- if the symptoms do not match any disease the programme will reprompt for more symptoms

 ## Requirements